nicholasmihoulides/nicholasmihoulides/README.md

 ### Hi there 👋

-My name is Nicholas and I am an aspiring Front-End Web Developer.
+My name is Nicholas and I am a Front-End Web Developer.

 🌱 I’m currently learning HTML5, CSS3 & Javascript.